 Q: When will I know if I’m a finalist?

-A: You will be notified by Monday, November 14, which will give you three weeks to make travel arrangements to St. Louis.
+A: You will be notified by November 10, 2017, which will give you time to make travel arrangements to St. Louis.

 Q: Will I be notified if I’m not a finalist?

 Q: Will I actually be in real elevators?